pmacosta/putil/docs/pinspect.rst

 This module supplements the excellent Python introspection capabilities.
 The class :py:class:`putil.pinspect.Callables` "traces" modules and produces a database of callables (functions, classes, methods and class properties) and their attributes (callable type, file name, starting line number).
-Enclosed functions are supported, enclosed classes are also supported with the caveat that dynamic importing within enclosures is not supported.
-For example, the following module
+Enclosed functions and classes are supported.
+For example:

 .. literalinclude:: ./support/pinspect_example_1.py
     :language: python
     :linenos:
     :tab-width: 3
-    :lines: 1,5-

 with